How Features of Blockchain Support Sustainability Efforts?

 In September 2015, the Sustainable Development Goals, which were agreed upon at the Rio+20 summit, were adopted by the UN General Assembly with the 2030 Agenda for Sustainable Development.

-By 2030, 17 SDGs (Sustainable Development Goals), which are linked to 169 sub-goals, must form an action plan to free humanity from poverty and put the planet back on the path to sustainability.
+By 2030, 17 SDGs (Sustainable Development Goals), linked to 169 sub-goals, must form an action plan to free humanity from poverty and put the planet back on the path to sustainability.

 These objectives are one and inseparable.
-They reflect the three dimensions of sustainable development: the economic, social and ecological aspects.
+They reflect the three dimensions of sustainable development: the economic, social and ecological.

 These goals form a unique fusion of two global agendas, namely that of sustainable development and that of development cooperation.

-Several indicators, and this is a central aspect, must be divided according to relevant categories such as gender, age, geographic location, etc.
+Several indicators, a central aspect, must be divided according to relevant categories such as gender, age, geographic location, etc.

-This is therefore a list that will certainly continue to evolve in the future.
-It is also important to remember that these indicators only form a global start, with Member States encouraged to provide more precise measurements through refinement at national level.
+This is, therefore, a list that will certainly continue to evolve in the future.
+It is also important to remember that these indicators only form a global start, with Member States encouraged to provide more precise measurements through refinement at the national level.

 Another way that blockchain technology can support sustainability efforts is by facilitating peer-to-peer energy trading, reducing reliance on centralized power grids, and promoting renewable energy adoption.

-Energy is one of the most critical and essential resources for human development and well-being, but it is also one of the main sources of environmental degradation and pollution, especially when it is derived from fossil fuels.
+Energy is one of the most critical and essential resources for human development and well-being.
+Still, fossil fuel-derived energy is one of the main environmental degradation and pollution sources.
 Therefore, there is a need to transition to a more sustainable and resilient energy system that can provide clean, affordable, and reliable energy for all.

 Blockchain can enable such a transition.
 It can create a decentralized and distributed energy system.
-Users can generate, store, and share their renewable energy without the need for intermediaries or central authorities.
+Users can generate, store, and share renewable energy without intermediaries or central authorities.

 This can help users rely less on the power grid, save money on energy, and reduce carbon emissions.

-It can give users more power and freedom, while also creating new opportunities for energy producers and consumers.
+It can give users more power and freedom while creating new opportunities for energy producers and consumers.

 Blockchain technology contains many features that support sustainability across different sectors.
 From facilitating renewable energy integrations to enhancing supply chain transparency, blockchain technology enables proper infrastructure to address social and environmental challenges.